8573/irc-bot.rs/README.md

 Supported Rust versions
 ---

-This package supports Rust version 1.34.2 and any Rust versions backwards-compatible therewith.
+This package supports the Rust version noted in the file [`RUST_VERSION.yaml`] and any Rust versions backwards-compatible therewith.
 This minimum supported Rust version may be increased at any time to the latest release of Rust understood by the maintainer(s) of this package to fix or to mitigate one or more security vulnerabilities in the standard library or compiler output.
 The minimum supported Rust version may not be increased for reasons unrelated to security.

 Although increases in the minimum supported Rust version are breaking changes, they are also, under this policy, bug-fixes, and for the purposes of [SemVer]